-Can we please stop talking about how dorm food means eating ramen on a daily basis?
+Can we please stop talking about how dorm food means eating instant ramen on a daily basis?

 I’m certainly not saying that it’s their fault.
 Maybe their parents always took care of the food and these students never had to fend for themselves.
 If you’re in this position, don’t sweat it.

-Look at the list below, and you’ll see just how many different types of meals you can make from it.
+Take a look at the list below, and you’ll see just how many different types of meals you can make.
 It doesn’t have to be complicated or difficult either.
-Learn how to get some nutrition first, then worry about making them into fancy meals.

-An easy way to get protein into your diet is eating meat, but it can get expensive, so check the supermarket for any sales or stick to cheaper meats like chicken and pork.
-Every once in a while, you can mix in things like seafood or beef.
+An easy way to get protein into your diet is eating meat, but that can get expensive, so check out the supermarket sales or stick to cheaper meats like chicken and pork.
+Every once in a while, you can opt for seafood or beef.

-Another frugal tip: buy seasonal veggies or frozen ones.
+Another frugal tip: Buy seasonal veggies or frozen ones.
 Frozen and in-season veggies tend to be cheaper, saving you more money.
 Don’t know what’s in season where you are?
 Check out the United States Department of Agriculture’s Seasonal Produce Guide.
-Another good indication is seeing fresh produce on sale at your local grocery store.
+Another good indication is seeing what fresh produce is on sale at the local grocery store.

 Need some suggestions?
-Here are some good ones with lots of flavor that you’ll be able to find pretty much anywhere:
+Here are some veggies with lots of flavor that you’ll be able to find pretty much anywhere:

 - Kale or spinach

-A nice alternative to junk food.
-Believe it or not, it can be a bit cheaper per serving, as well.
-You can even incorporate it into meals by using it in a smoothie or a salad.
+A nice alternative to junk food, and it can be a bit cheaper per serving, as well.
+You can even incorporate fruit into meals by using it in a smoothie or a salad.
 Some pretty inexpensive options include grapes, apples, oranges, pineapples, and pears.

-Purchasing canned fruit is another great option, but make sure they’re not the ones that are submerged in syrup.
+Purchasing canned fruit is another great option, but make sure it’s packed in its own juice — not submerged in syrup.